Torres Strait Islands

 The level of cultural diversity witnessed in Torres Strait Islands was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Torres Strait Islands had a cultural diversity index above average, with 3.5% of its population born overseas and 93.1% speaking a language other than English at home.
-Christianity was the predominant religion in Torres Strait Islands, accounting for 86.6% of people, compared to 64.7% across Rest of Qld.
-In terms of ancestry, the top three groups were Other (79.3%), Australian Aboriginal (14.8%), and Australian (2.0%).
+Torres Strait Islands' cultural diversity is above average, with 3.5% of its population born overseas and 93.1% speaking a language other than English at home.
+Christianity is the predominant religion in Torres Strait Islands, practiced by 86.6%, compared to 52.2% across Rest of Qld.
+The top three ancestry groups are Other (79.3%), Australian Aboriginal (14.8%), and Australian (2%).

 Frequently Asked Questions - Diversity